yotakeys/ToDoList-django/README.md

-#To Do List Web Using Django (Class based view), DB : SQLITE
+<h1>To Do List Web Using Django (Class based view) </h1>

-User Need login/register to see their own task list, Full CRUD Implementation for task list (Add Task, Delete Task, Read Task, Update Task)
+User Need login/register to see their own task list, Full CRUD Implementation for task list (Add Task, Delete Task, Read Task, Update Task), Using SQLITE database

 Preview: